BenderRobotics/brest/docs/definitions.rst

 All supported interfaces are listed here with all available parameters.
 You don't have to specify every possible attribute.
-Every interface has a specific attribute or group of attributes that need to be defined in order to successfully create interface.
+Every interface has a specific attribute or group of attributes that need to be defined in order to successfully create the interface.
 Also devices already defined in Brest have implicit interface definitions.
 To find out what is already defined on device please refer to :ref:`supported`.